- NAME: Robert S. McNamara

 Set on improving how the Pentagon operated, McNamara helped establish planning and budgeting systems.
 To revitalize the military, he emphasized the need for traditional troops and military hardware as well as improved weapons systems.
 The country had to be prepared for conventional and unconventional warfare, including guerilla warfare.

-Later, during the Johnson administration, McNamara backed the escalation of U.S. involvement after the Gulf of Tonkin incident in 1964, during which U.S. ships were allegedly attacked by the communist North Vietnamese.
-President Johnson retaliated with air strikes against the northern targets.
+Later, during the Johnson Administration, McNamara backed the escalation of U.S. involvement after the Gulf of Tonkin incident in 1964, during which U.S. ships were allegedly attacked by the communist North Vietnamese.
+President Lyndon B. Johnson retaliated with air strikes against the northern targets.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 America wouldn't be what it is today without Hollywood, and it certainly wouldn't be the same without its armed forces.
 Military veterans make the ultimate contribution to society—they put their lives on the line for their country.
 Since the nation's founding, the dedication and bravery of soldiers has been the a key pillar on which the United States stands.
 From Revolutionary War heroes to Vietnam veterans, here's a look at famous military veterans.

 Famous Military Veterans 211 people in this group

 Famous Military Leaders 243 people in this group